triton-inference-server/model_analyzer/docs/config.md

 ```

 The score for each measurement will be a weighted average using the weights
 specified here.
-The above config will multiply obtained throughput by 0.4 and
+The above config will tell Model Analyzer to multiply the throughput gain by `0.4` and latency gain by by `0.6`.
-latency by 0.6 and use the sum as the score for the measurement.

-`<objective>` can be specified both globally and on a per model basis.
+The `objectives` section can be specified both globally and on a per model basis.

 ## Test Configuration `<parameter>`